-The village on the Via Francigena
+The town on the Via Francigena

 Archbishop Sigeric of Canterbury, after making a pilgrimage to Rome, noted in his travel diary the 79 places at which he had obtained hospitality1.
-Thus, in 990 he left us a vivid snapshot of that route called the Via Romea or Francigena that allowed people to reach the tomb of Peter2.
+Thus, in 990, he left us a vivid snapshot of that route called the Via Romea or Francigena, that allowed people to reach the tomb of Peter2.
 From here many continued to Apulia and embarked for Jerusalem.

 Among the stages Sigeric kept track of along the way, there was one called Sce Gemiane, located at a relief known as Monte della Torre.
 On that hill, set to guard the road and the pleasant landscapes of Val d’Elsa, stood a fortification belonging to the bishop of Volterra, Adalardo, as attested by a donation from the king of Italy Hugh of Provence in 9293.
 The document reports that the castle was “prope Sancto Geminiano adiacente“: in fact, just downstream stood the village, which we have mention of in 9494.
 At that time, the town of San Gimignano was surrounded by a first fortified wall with three main entrance gates5.